BahodurTursunov/Bahodurkhon-Tursunov-cv/content/authors/admin/index.md

 highlight_name: true
 ---

-I am Tursunov Bakhodurhon Azimdzhonovich, I am self-developing and learning English.
+I am Tursunov Bahodurkhon Azimjonovich, I am self-developing and learning English.
 I study .NET, ASP.NET Core.
 I graduated this year from university.
 I have two bachelor's degrees.
 One of them is Fundamental Computer Science and the second one is Computer Science Teacher.
 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 {style="text-align: justify;"}